 In January 2016, the IASB issued IFRS 16, Leases, which replaces IAS 17, Leases, and other lease related interpretations.
 The new standard established the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a lease contract.
-The standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted only in conjunction with IFRS 15.
+The standard is effective for annual periods beginning on or after January 1, 2019.